 Protecting the spring

-Preserving natural mineral water is not just about maintaining its quality by protecting the soil and land around the spring, but also making sure we keep water levels up and monitoring natural recharge.
+Preserving natural mineral water is not just about maintaining its quality, but also making sure we keep water levels up and monitoring natural recharge.
 We must take care of this resource, both individually and collectively.

 Protecting the impluvium